lauracchen/funder-ecosystem-analysis/README.md

 Even within the same general time period, we found inconsistencies:
 - The same concept might be represented with different XML element names
 - Fields might appear in different sections of the form structure
-- Some organizations' filings used different schema versions even for the same tax year
+- Some organizations' filings used different schema versions, especially if they filed different versions of the 990 form, even for the same tax year

 **3. Namespace and Structure Challenges**